SunnySuite/Sunny.jl/README.md

 Conversely, there exist many powerful codes for studying classical spin dynamics, including [Spirit](https://github.com/spirit-code/spirit) and [Vampire](https://vampire.york.ac.uk/).
 Compared to these codes, Sunny puts more emphasis on capturing quantum effects of magnetic compounds.

-A distinguishing feature of Sunny compared is its support for simulating generalized spins via the theory of SU(_N_) coherent states.
+A distinguishing feature of Sunny compared to previous codes is its support for simulating generalized spins via the theory of SU(_N_) coherent states.

 ## Join our community